dotherightthing/control-traktor/README.md

     * Editor > Automations (Push2 M4L parameters also appear here when track with Control device is selected)
 * Push2 is best for Waveform editing (sampler as Traktor Deck D input) - it makes it easier to zoom into the waveform, but TouchablePro exposes more of the sampler controls without button pushing
 * When editing in "Clip" mode, Push2 touchstrip shows bright dots for current scroll position and dull dots for note positions
+* Use one deck for Hot Cues and the other for Freeze Slices, or go nuts switching between both on both

 ##### Hot Cues

 * You may need to engage "PLAY" (automatable) to get it sounding right
 * Have a simple loop running in the other deck as a guide for manual triggering of MIDI Clock Sync
 * Limit note length to hear FX tails after the sound ends
+* SNAP affects setting of HOT CUE points including the initial CUE point

 ##### Freeze Slices